build-canaries/clj-cctray/README.md

   A keyword representing the CI server the xml is coming from to allow any server specific parsing.
 Currently the only values that trigger specific parsing are `:go` and `:snap` any other values will result in this option being ignored.

 - `:normalise`
   This will cause the given map keys (if they exist) to be normalised (see below for more details about normalisation).
-Can take a collection of keys to normalise or `true` to normalise the following `:name`, `:stage`, `:job` and `:owner`.
+Can take a collection of keys to normalise or a `truthy` value to normalise the following `:name`, `:stage`, `:job` and `:owner`.

+- `:print-dates`
+  This causes the next and last build times to be printed out as strings instead of being returned as DateTime objects.
+Can take a string specifying a format to use or a `truthy` value to use the ISO format.
+  A complete list of format patterns can be found on the [Joda-Time website](http://www.joda.org/joda-time/key_format.html)

 ## Map keys